Japanese Cheesecake: Cloud Nine Delight

 • Allow the cheesecake to cool in the oven with the door ajar for about 20 minutes Then, refrigerate for about 4 hours or overnight before serving.

-Keyword baking recipes, cheesecake recipe, Japanese cheesecake, Japanese dessert
+Keyword baking recipes, cheesecake recipe, homemade cake, Japanese cheesecake, Japanese dessert

 Common issues